The 2020 Auction season continued on a strong note in both Sydney and Melbourne this weekend.

 The following graph from the ANZ bank shows how in previous cycles rising dwelling prices followed on from rising auction clearance rates, however tighter credit and soft economic conditions will constrain property price growth once Melbourne and Sydney regain their lost ground.

-With 3 interest rate cuts this year and another almost certain early next year, the markets will continue to strengthen.
+The 3 interest rate cuts last year and another one or two rate cuts likely this year means the markets will continue to strengthen.

 See the graph from ANZ below which shows how interest rate cuts (red squares) led to rising property values in previous cycles.